adamaveray/codeformat/README.md

 3. Import and call the relevant configuration builders for specific tools

-4. Lint the codebase with `npx codeformat check`, or apply automatic fixes with `npx codeformat fix`
+4. Lint the codebase with `bun x codeformat check`, or apply automatic fixes with `bun x codeformat fix`

 ### ESLint